 One important safety warning about Reynisfjara: this beach is known for powerful “sneaker waves” that surge up the sand without warning.
 These waves have killed visitors, and you should stay well back from the waterline at all times.
 There’s now a colour-coded warning system at the beach (green, yellow, red) indicating current wave danger.
 Pay attention to these signs and check SafeTravel.is for current conditions before visiting.

 It’s also worth knowing that storms and coastal erosion can dramatically change the beach.
-In January 2026, severe storms eroded away most of the sand, making the famous basalt columns temporarily inaccessible.
-The beach recovers over time, but your experience may vary depending on recent weather conditions.
+In February 2026, severe storms eroded away most of the sand, with sand starting to return through the spring and access directed to the upper viewing platforms.
+The beach is open, but your experience may vary depending on recent weather conditions.

 Today, the moss covered Eldhraun Lava Field is a unique and beautiful site, unlike anywhere else we saw in Iceland, and there are a number of spots you can stop to admire its vastness.
 Just be sure to stay to the marked paths and not to walk on the moss, as it is very fragile and takes decades to regenerate.

-Our last stop on day two is at Fjaðrárgljúfur Canyon (parking 1,000 ISK via Parka).
+Our last stop on Day 2 is at Fjaðrárgljúfur Canyon (parking 1,000 ISK via Parka).
 This 100-metre deep canyon has been carved by glacial meltwater over the past 10,000 years, and the winding shape of the walls makes for wonderful photography.
 For the best views, walk to the lookout platform, about ten to fifteen minutes from the parking area.

-One thing to be aware of: Fjaðrárgljúfur was declared a nature reserve in 2024 and is occasionally closed in spring (typically April to June) to allow vegetation to recover from foot traffic.
+One thing to be aware of: Fjaðrárgljúfur was declared a nature reserve in 2024, and is occasionally closed during the spring (typically anywhere between April and June) to allow vegetation to recover from foot traffic.
+The closure isn’t a fixed window, it shifts with conditions year to year.
 If you’re visiting in spring, check the Environment Agency of Iceland website before making the detour, as it would be a shame to arrive and find the gates locked.

-That finishes up our second day of our 3 day Iceland itinerary.
-Now for some suggestions on where to stay!
+That finishes up our second day.
+Now for some suggestions on where to stay.

-Our suggestion for your second night is to stay somewhere between Hof and Jökulsárlón, which will set you up nicely for your third day of activities.
+Our suggestion for your second night is to stay somewhere between Hof and Jökulsárlón, which will set you up nicely for your third day.
 Some suggested accommodation options are as follows.

-- Hunkubakkar Guesthouse – a family run guesthouse found five miles from Kirkjubæjarklaustur.
-WiFi, on-site restaurant and cute colourful cottages.
+- Hunkubakkar Guesthouse.
+A family run guesthouse found five miles from Kirkjubæjarklaustur.
+WiFi, on-site restaurant, and colourful cottages.

 You can see more options for this region on booking.com here.

 For your third day, you’re going to start at the Jökulsárlón glacier lagoon.
 This is a huge lagoon formed by run-off from the melting Breiðamerkurjökull glacier.
-It’s currently around 7 square miles in size, and is the deepest lake in Iceland.
+It’s around 7 square miles in size today, and is the deepest lake in Iceland.

 At Jökulsárlón you have a couple of options for activities depending on the time of year.
 In summer (May to October), you can take a boat tour on the lagoon, which gets you close to the glacier edge with a chance to see seals.
 The amphibian boat tours are the most popular option and typically last around 40 minutes.
 The lagoon has too much ice in winter for boat tours to operate.